Frequently Asked Questions

 Please click here to download the Reinstatement/Top-Up Form and email the completed form to us at dps-sg@greateasternlife.com.
 Approval of reinstatement will be subject to receipt of required payment and satisfactory health underwriting.

-A DPS claim can be made when a policyholder passes away or is certified to be suffering from terminal illness or total permanent disability.
+A DPS claim can be made when a Life Assured passes away or is certified to be suffering from terminal illness or total permanent disability.

-a) Terminal illness refers to an illness that is likely to result in the death of the member within 12 months
+a) Terminal illness refers to an illness that a registered medical practitioner under the Medical Registration Act certifies is expected to result in death within 12 months

-b) Total permanent disability refers to (i) the inability to take part in any employment permanently, or (ii) the total permanent loss of physical function of any of the following:
+b) Total permanent disability refers to (i) the inability to take part in any employment permanently, or (ii) the total permanent loss of physical function of both eyes, both limbs, or one eye and one limb, certified by a registered medical practitioner under the Medical Registration Act.

 A claim under (a) or (b)(ii) can be made only if the terminal illness or total permanent loss of physical function started on or after 1 May 2016.